-The start of a new calendar year is a great time to think about how you’d like to grow as an educator.
-What would you like to do differently in 2021?
+Then, think about how you’d like to grow as an educator and set goals.
+What would you like to change?
 What do you want to learn more about?

-There’s only so much you can work on, especially during a challenging school year like this one.
+There’s only so much you can work on at once.
 Consider your situation and be realistic about what you can take on.
 Then pick one area you’d like to focus on first.
 Here are some ideas to get you started:

-There’s still more to learn about teaching students — especially students who learn and think differently — during distance learning.
+There’s so much to learn about teaching students — especially those who learn and think differently — during distance learning.
 If this is an area you’d like to focus on, take a look at our

 distance learning hub.
 Try starting with these three articles: